On the chromatic number of a simplicial complex: Introduction

+The chromatic number $\chi(G)$ of the graph $G$ is connected to its independence number $\alpha(G)$.
+The independence number $\alpha(G)$ of the graph $G$ is the cardinality of the largest subset of vertices, such that no two vertices of this subset are connected by an edge.
+Then $\alpha(G)\chi(G)\geq n$, where $n$ is the cardinality of the vertex set of $G$.

-In 1970, A. Hoffman gave a lower bound on the chromatic number of a graph in the terms of the spectrum of the adjacency matrix of graph.
-For a $k$-regular graph his result may be re-formulated in the terms of the spectrum of the Laplacian operator in the following way.
+In 1970, A.J.
+Hoffman gave a lower bound on the chromatic number in the terms of the eigenvalues of the adjacency matrix of the graph.
+Here we give a version of it in the terms of the Laplacian.